 If you’re S1 or S2 you could attend, along with 9 other young writers, a five-day creative writing course at the Arvon Foundation Writers’ Centre near Inverness.

-The John Byrne Award is a competition open to 16-30 year olds in Scotland supporting creative expression.
-Pick a set of values from their diagram, and craft a creative response to be uploaded to their online library.
+The John Byrne Award is an online exhibition and competition exploring personal and societal values, open to 16-30 year olds in Scotland.
 Creative writing & illustration welcomed.
-Each month, the best entry wins £250.
+Each month, the best entry is awarded £250.
 All entries from the year are submitted to the annual John Byrne Award competition where the best entry wins £2,500.
 All entries are eligible for all prizes and all entries will be considered for posting on the John Byrne Award social media pages.

 Fountainbridge Library Writing Groups, Tuesdays at 4pm: There are two young writers groups which meet on alternate weeks.
 One is for 10-12 year olds and the other is for teenagers.